neilalexander/seaglass/README.md

 ## Things that work

-- Logging in, as long as you are logging into `matrix.org`
+- Logging in to a homeserver you are already registered with
 - Seeing channels that you have already joined, completely without formatting
 - Posting text to channels that you have already joined

 ## Things that don't work

-- Logging into a server that isn't `matrix.org` - the UI pane at login doesn't do anything yet and there's no DNS SRV discovery based on the Matrix ID either
 - Anything else that isn't listed above!

 ## Goals